onera/paradigm/training/C/02_Exercise_1/exercise_1.md

 It's time for some hands on experience with `ParaDiGM`!
-Using the API referenced [here](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev_doc_pretty/user_manual/prepro_algo/index.html#python-api), you will have fill in the code blocks to partition a mesh, i.e. to cut it in subdomains that will be mapped onto the processors of a parallel machine.
+Using the API referenced [here](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev_doc_pretty/user_manual/prepro_algo/index.html#python-api), you will have to fill in the code cells to partition a mesh, i.e. to cut it in subdomains that will be mapped onto the processors of a parallel machine.
 In the first section, we generate a block-distributed cube mesh for you.
 In the next section, you'll start running the partitioning algorithm.
-After that, you will be able to retrieve you the arrays describing the partitionned mesh.
+After that, you will be able to retrieve the arrays describing the partitionned mesh.

 +++